rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

     scp -r <some dir> <CNetID>@midway3.rcc.uchicago.edu:/project
     ```

-When prompted, enter your CNet password.
+When prompted, enter your CNetID password.

 ## SAMBA

 SAMBA allows one to connect to (or “mount”) their home and project directories on their local computer.

 This method of accessing your RCC home and project space is only available from within the UChicago campus network.
-From off-campus you will need to first **connect through the UChicago VPN.**
+From off-campus, you will need to first **connect through the UChicago VPN.**

 **Connecting from Windows**